 I’ve noticed a few issues when testing cards in this camera that I want to go over.

 So when you’re using the dual memory card slots in the Pentax K-1, you need to make sure that each card is formatted while in the Slot you intend to use it in.
-Also, don’t swap slot unless you plan on reformatting.
-I think this is what’s giving a lot of people problems.
+Also, don’t swap slots unless you plan on reformatting.
+I think this is what’s causing a lot of people problems.

 Pentax K-1 Memory Card Speed Chart